-But while this recipe doesn’t require you to whip up a batch of our keto speculoos, you most definitely should!
+But while this recipe doesn’t require you to whip up a batch of our keto speculoos, you absolutely ought to!

 And it really is no surprise that this European spice cookie spread has gained a cult following in the US in recent years.
 It’s totally addictive, and this keto version is no exception.